Subhasini-B/codealpha_Finance_Dashboard/README.md

 ## Business Questions (KPIs)
-What is the total revenue?
+1.What is the total revenue?

-What is the total net profit?
+2.What is the total net profit?

-What are the total operating expenses?
+3.What are the total operating expenses?

-What is the total cash flow?
+4.What is the total cash flow?

-What is the profit margin?
+5.What is the profit margin?

-How does revenue change month by month?
+6.How does revenue change month by month?

-How does net profit change over time?
+7.How does net profit change over time?

-What is the ratio of assets to liabilities?
+8.What is the ratio of assets to liabilities?

-Which month generated the highest profit?
+9.Which month generated the highest profit?

-What financial insights can support business growth?
+10.What financial insights can support business growth?

 ##Process
-Created a financial dataset in Microsoft Excel.
+1.Created a financial dataset in Microsoft Excel.

-Imported the dataset into Power BI Desktop.
+2.Imported the dataset into Power BI Desktop.

-Cleaned and verified the data using Power Query.
+3.Cleaned and verified the data using Power Query.

-Created DAX measures for KPIs.
+4.Created DAX measures for KPIs.

-Built interactive visualizations using charts, KPI cards, and slicers.
+5.Built interactive visualizations using charts, KPI cards, and slicers.

-Added filters for easy analysis.
+6.Added filters for easy analysis.

 Designed a clean and professional dashboard layout.